mas-cli/mas/README.md

 If you see the following error, it's probably because you haven't yet "purchased" the app through the Mac App Store.
 See [#46](https://github.com/mas-cli/mas/issues/46#issuecomment-248581233).
 > This redownload is not available for this Apple Account either because it was bought by a different user or the
-> item was refunded or cancelled.
+> item was refunded or canceled.

-If mas doesn't work for you as expected (e.g. you can't install/upgrade apps), run `mas reset`, then try again.
+If mas doesn't work for you as expected (e.g., you can't install/upgrade apps), run `mas reset`, then try again.
 If the issue persists, please [file a bug](https://github.com/mas-cli/mas/issues/new).
 All feedback is much appreciated! ✨